-YHA offers great flexibility here with communal spaces interspersed with quieter spaces, so there’s usually somewhere to go to escape from it all, whether it’s to your own private room (not all our accommodation is shared) or one of our quiet lounge areas.
+YHA offers great flexibility with communal spaces interspersed with quieter spaces, so there’s usually somewhere to go to escape from it all.

 Continuity across all locations

-Whilst we are lucky enough to have a wide and diverse portfolio of hostels, from gothic mansions such as YHA Castleton Losehill Hall to repurposed shipping containers at YHA Eden Project, one thing you can count on is brand continuity once you step inside.
+While we are lucky enough to have a wide and diverse portfolio of hostels, one thing you can count on is brand continuity once you step inside.

 This can be particularly reassuring for anyone with autism, as they know to expect bunk beds!

-We are often complimented on our friendly and helpful team, whether it’s the contact centre team who are on hand six days a week to answer your calls, or the hostel teams themselves, with their huge wealth of knowledge about their individual property and nearby attractions and events.
+We are often complimented on our friendly and helpful team, whether it’s the contact centre who are on hand to answer your calls, or the hostel teams themselves, with their huge wealth of knowledge about their individual property and nearby attractions and events.

-Our staff receive disability awareness training and many of them have first-hand experience of guests with autism.
-Which can really help reassure you when you arrive at a new location and need to find a friendly face.
+Our staff receive disability awareness training and many have first-hand experience of guests with autism.
+This can help reassure you when you arrive at a new location and need to find a friendly face.

 Whatever your requirements, our teams are more than happy to help.
-And if there’s something more specific that you need, please don’t hesitate to contact us in advance of your stay.
+If there’s something more specific that you need, please contact us in advance of your stay.